-Fringe haircuts for men come in many styles – very short, shaggy, wavy, and choppy.
+Fringe haircuts for men come in many styles: very short, shaggy, wavy, and choppy.
 They all flatter a variety of haircuts and can be worn handsomely on many men’s face shapes.
-If your current look could do with an update, try one that incorporates fringe.
+If your current look could do with an update, try one incorporating fringe.

 Fringe Haircuts for Men

-These 18 fringe haircuts will show you how you can rock the coolest trend for yourself.
+These fringe haircuts will show you how to rock the coolest trend for yourself.

 1. Fringe Haircut with Fade

 This cropped fringe looks great with a medium fade.
 Be sure to leave the hair on the top several inches long to have enough to add texture to.

 On rectangle faces, textured fringe is especially flattering.
 Cut the sides short or just give it a fade to draw attention to the front of your haircut.

 3. Short Fringe Haircut

 Short, choppy fringe has a European vibe especially when worn with a fade.
 Keep the fringe about an inch above the eyebrows to copy this look, then use fingers to shape the texture at the top of the head.

 4. Curly Fringe